Medically reviewed by Mr Maneesh Ghei, Consultant Urological Surgeon (GMC: 5208045)

 UTIs are a frustrating health issue for many people, often marked by symptoms that seem to disappear, only to return unexpectedly.
 This can leave you wondering: why do urinary tract infection symptoms come and go?
 The reasons lie in the unique nature of these infections, how your body responds, and various triggers that can aggravate the condition.

-How UTIs develop
+How UTIs Develop

 UTIs are caused by bacteria — most commonly Escherichia coli (E. coli) — entering the urinary tract.
 Once there, the bacteria attach to the lining of the urethra, bladder, or other parts of the urinary system, leading to inflammation and irritation.